hyarlagadda/beautiful-jekyll/_posts/2017-01-03-Why-you-should-switch-to-Scala-from-Java.md

 #### You have a new language to the rescue.
 Welcome to Scala language !!!

 [Scala](http://www.scala-lang.org) is a functional programming language built to run on Java JVM.
 That's right Scala needs Java JDK to run.
 Martin Odersky created scala after realizing all the downfalls of Java.
 In fact, Martin was original member of Java compiler team.
-Scala has no boilerplate code compared to Java.
+Below are several advantages of using Scala over Java.

 * Scala has no boiler plate code.
   * Semicolons (;) are not needed at end of every statement